5160d/WaniKanify-ReZero/docs/developer-setup.md

 ## Pre-commit Quality Gate
 The repository includes a Husky `pre-commit` hook that enforces (in order):
 1. ESLint (custom i18n + logging rules: `hardcoded-ui-string`, `duplicate-message-values`, `no-unregistered-internal-token`, `no-raw-console`)
-2. Unused localization key scan (`scripts/find-unreferenced-locale-keys.cjs`) – commit is blocked if any keys are unused
+2. Unused localization key scan (`pnpm i18n:unused` -> `scripts/find-unreferenced-locale-keys.cjs`) – commit is blocked if any keys are unused
 3. Full Jest test suite

 If any step fails, the commit is aborted.